slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I don’t know any longer whether I’m living or remembering."
 -- Albert Camus*

+> *"But how can you live and have no story to tell?"
+-- Fyodor Dostoyevsky*

 > *"The worst part of holding the memories is not the pain.
 It’s the loneliness of it.
 Memories need to be shared."
 -- Lois Lowry*

-> *"But how can you live and have no story to tell?"
+> *"He’d wasted most of his life thinking he’d wasted most of his life."
--- Fyodor Dostoyevsky*
+-- Unknown*

 ### How memory works?